testillano/h2agent/docs/api/README.md

 A schema set fails with the first failed item, giving a 'pluralized' version of the single load failed response message.

-### Global variables
+### Vault

-Global variables (`POST /admin/v1/global-variable`) can be created dynamically from provisions execution (to be used there in later transformations steps or from any other different provision, due to the global scope), but they also can be loaded through this *REST API* operation.
-This operation is mainly focused on the use of global variables as constants for the whole execution (although they could be updated or reset from provisions).
+Vault (`POST /admin/v1/vault`) can be created dynamically from provisions execution (to be used there in later transformations steps or from any other different provision, due to the global scope), but they also can be loaded through this *REST API* operation.
+This operation is mainly focused on the use of vaults as constants for the whole execution (although they could be updated or reset from provisions).

-Global variables are created as string-value, which will be interpreted as numbers or any other data type, depending on the transformation involved.
+Vault are created as string-value, which will be interpreted as numbers or any other data type, depending on the transformation involved.

-When querying (`GET /admin/v1/global-variable`), without the `name` query parameter, the whole list of global variables is returned as a JSON object.
+When querying (`GET /admin/v1/vault`), without the `name` query parameter, the whole list of vaults is returned as a JSON object.
 With the `name` parameter, the specific variable value is returned as a plain string.
 A variable used as memory bucket could store even binary data and it may be obtained with this operation.

 #### Blocking wait

-The endpoint `GET /admin/v1/global-variable/<key>/wait` blocks until a variable changes, replacing polling loops with a single call.
+The endpoint `GET /admin/v1/vault/<key>/wait` blocks until a variable changes, replacing polling loops with a single call.
 Two modes are supported:

 - **Any change** (no `value` parameter): returns when the variable differs from its value at the time the request was received.
 - **Specific value** (`value=V`): returns when the variable equals `V`.
 Returns immediately if already satisfied.